studenttak/modules/0435/mdModule.md

     * determine and display in a Markdown table the locations of items on the call frame
       * the left column displays locations as offsets from where the stack pointer points to
       * the right column displays the item in relation to parameters, local variables, and return address
+        * also include an explanation based on the file callercallee.md
     * cross-check again to ensure consistency with callercallee.md
 2. Define TTPASM labels as offsets to access items on the frame:
   * Explain why items on the frame are at the specific offsets